Skip to main content

 HIGH PREVALENCE

-Soy sauce (ganjang), soybean paste (doenjang), and tofu are common ingredients.
-Many dishes contain soy-based products.
+Soy sauce (ganjang), soybean paste (doenjang), and tofu are everyday ingredients, so soy ends up in a great many dishes.

 COMMONLY FOUND IN: